 Sunny yellow patio umbrellas serve as a beacon for brunch-goers on King West.
 Once settled in under the ample shade, get ready to indulge in lemon ricotta pancakes, fried eggs bravas, and beignets filled with vanilla custard.

 Address: 587 King Street West, Toronto

 DIY hot waffles, carved meats, a poutine station, fruit, and dessert… Between the weekend brunch buffet and the glorious patio, there’s no reason not to check out this King East bar on Saturdays and Sundays between 11 am and 4 pm.

 The weekday breakfast menu features choices including breakfast burritos and cheesy scrambles.
 Meanwhile, brunch on the weekends are the time to shine with and an ever-changing line-up of special features in rotation.

 Address: 100 Sorauren Avenue, Toronto

 Start the day right at this backyard patio in Parkdale where the brunch menu features platters of smoked fish with house-made rye, French toast, and more.

 Make like a true Parisian and sip your latte slowly in the sunshine on this bistro patio in Yorkville.
 This splashy brunch menu here showcases seafood towers and lavish dishes like the Lobster Benedict.

 Address: 131 Bloor Street West, Toronto

-The Liberty Village brewpub is set to debut its patio this summer, and when it does, it means that massive Brewmaster breakfasts will be on offer al fresco AND in full view of the brewing operations.
+The Liberty Village brewpub offers massive Brewmaster breakfasts on offer al fresco, AND in full view of the brewing operations.